 The CARE program is designed to be presented in four day-long sessions spread out over four to five weeks.
 Intersession coaching via phone and internet supports teachers’ practice and application of new skills.
 The program involves a blend of didactic instruction and experiential activities, including time for reflection and discussion.
 Teachers who have completed the program say they found it relaxing, enjoyable and inspiring.
 The Garrison Institute works with schools to develop sustainability and provide ongoing support for teachers.
 The CARE curriculum has been piloted in several sites across the US, in Colorado, California, Pennsylvania and New York.
 It has also been adapted to support teachers and clinical staff at a school for children who have been exposed to trauma.

-CARE for Teachers is also offered annually as a five-day summer retreat at the Garrison Institute which attracts educators from across the US and Canada - click here for more information on this year's retreat.
+CARE for Teachers is also offered through a five-day, annual summer retreat at the Garrison Institute which attracts educators from across the US and around the world - click here for more information on this year's retreat.
 Here’s what some past CARE summer retreat participants have told us about their experiences:

 "The CARE practices feel like the answer to the challenges educators are facing in this current climate."